Beneteau Figaro

 The Beneteau Figaro, also called the Figaro I, the Figaro Solo and officially designated as the Figaro Beneteau, is a French sailboat that was designed by Groupe Finot and Jean Berret as a one design, single-handed, off-shore racer especially for the Solitaire du Figaro race and first built in 1990.
-The boat and the race are both named for the sponsor of the race, the French newspaper Le Figaro.
+The boat and the race are both named for the sponsor of the race, Le Figaro.
+It was also used for the first one-design transatlantic race, the double-handed Transat AG2R from 1992 to 2002.

+Production

-The boat was the official design for the Solitaire du Figaro race from 1990 to 2002.
+The design was built by Beneteau in France, from 1990 to 2002, with 140 boats completed.

 It was replaced by the Beneteau Figaro 2 in 2003.

-Production

-The design was built by Beneteau in France, from 1990 to 2002, with 140 boats completed, but it is now out of production.

 Design

 The Figaro is a racing keelboat, built predominantly of solid glassfibre.
-It has a fractional sloop rig with two sets of swept spreaders.
 The hull has a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel with a swept, weighted bulb.
 It displaces 5291 lb and carries 1984 lb of iron and water ballast.

+It has a fractional sloop rig with two sets of swept spreaders.

 The boat has a draft of 5.92 ft with the standard keel.

-The boat is fitted with a Japanese Yanmar 1GM diesel engine for docking and manoeuvring.
+The boat is fitted with a Yanmar 1GM diesel engine for docking and manoeuvring.
 The fuel tank holds 8 u.s.gal.

 The design has sleeping accommodation for six people in a minimalist interior.
 For sailing downwind it may be equipped with a symmetrical spinnaker of 785.7 sqft.

 The design has a hull speed of 7.03 kn and a PHRF handicap of 99 to 105.

-Operational history

-As well as serving as the official design for the Solitaire du Figaro from 1990 to 2002, the boat was used for the first one-design transatlantic race, the double-handed Transat AG2R from 1992 to 2002.
+Reception

 Sailboat Lab notes, "the Figaro Solo Beneteau is a light sailboat which is a very high performer.
 It is stable / stiff and has a low righting capability if capsized."

 Reviewer Philippe Joubin noted in August 1990 in Seahorse International Yacht Racing, that the adoption of the boat for the Solitaire du Figaro, making it a one design race, would transform the race and give it new credibility.